mmbman/Katagiri/glossary.md

 -------

-## Nikaya
+## Nikāya

 Nikāya: a Pāli word meaning "volume".
 It is often used like the [Sanskrit](glossary#sanskrit) word [āgama](glossary#āgama) to mean "collection", "assemblage", "class" or "group".
-In the [Pali Cannon](glossary#pali-cannon), the Nikayas are a collection of the teaching of early Buddhism, originally transmitted orally, recorded after [Shakyamuni Buddha](glossary#shakyamuni-buddha)'s death.
+In the [Pali Cannon](glossary#pali-cannon), the Nikāyas are a collection of the teaching of early Buddhism, originally transmitted orally, recorded after [Shakyamuni Buddha](glossary#shakyamuni-buddha)'s death.

 - [Wikipedia: Nikāya](https://en.wikipedia.org/wiki/Nikāya)